Surviving the Holidays: Tips for People in Recovery

 santa-drunkFor most people, the holiday season – which includes Christmas and the New Year celebration – is a special time of joy and celebration.
 We have a chance to give our thanks to God for all His goodness and a chance to rejoice in the birth of the Savior.
 It is also a time to welcome in a new year with all the hope and promise it brings.

-Yet, we must never forget that for people who are just beginning to walk the road of recovery from addiction to alcohol and drugs, this is an extremely difficult and stressful time.
+Yet, we must never forget that for people who are just beginning to walk the road of recovery from substance use disorder, this is an extremely difficult and stressful time.
 For several reasons, this time of year means we are very vulnerable to a relapse.

 Let me offer a few simple thoughts that might help them make it through this holiday season: